mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 Make sure "Autoload" is on (this way the setting will be activated automatically when you log in).
 Press the "Apply" button - the remapping should now be active.

-Unfortunately it's not possible to use the same physical keys for ⌥-based shortcuts:
+Unfortunately it's not possible to use the same physical keys for `⌥`-based shortcuts:

 * `⌥←` and `⌥→` doesn't work in Linux: `SuperL + Left` and `SuperL + Right` is hijacked by Gnome shell and can not be remapped.
 * trying to reconfigure `^\UF702` (Control+Left) in `DefaultKeyBinding.dict` doesn't do anything - MacOS